social & emotional learning - InFORMING

 Prioritizing the SEL requirements of educational institutions is crucial for cultivating environments where all students can flourish.
 The following resources are recommended for schools and districts embarking on the SEL Pillar.
 Those exploring SEL implementation may find themselves contemplating initial steps.
 These resources focus on SEL Instruction and Modeling, which are fundamental components of school or district-wide SEL implementation.

 Schools or districts are prepared for the “informing” phase of the Social and Emotional Learning Pillar when they have begun SEL implementation, have organized an SEL team to lead the work, and are ready to dive deeper.
 The informing phase is often characterized by a deeper understanding of SEL integration; utilizing student, family and community voice; and expanding the overall definition of Social and Emotional Learning to include both adults and students.
+Click here for our Action Planning Guide to help you through the process of creating an action plan that will help your school move towards becoming a more resilience-supportive school community.

 Safe and supportive school communities foster students’ social, emotional, and academic needs.
 Educators want actionable strategies and practices to ensure that all students can access equitable learning environments.
 Creating Safe, Equitable, Engaging Schools is a book from American Institutes of Research that is available online.
 It helps school leaders make sense of the various evidence-based resources and frameworks designed to support the whole child.
 Addressing critical topics like restorative practices, cultural responsiveness, social and emotional learning, and family engagement, this volume offers insights on how leaders can leverage school-based teams to assess student needs and select appropriate interventions.